DaforLynx/ranger-ttrpg/Rulebook.md

 Getting a critical success on an attack (rolling an 8 on the die) means the player can roll the die again and add it to the damage, though this extra roll cannot be another critical success.
 Attacks made while the enemy's back is turned or while the enemy is not on high alert is a **sneak attack** and will sum two rolls (*before* adding/subtracting modifiers).
 Both rolls are capable of being a critical success.
 ### Moving
 In natural terrain and in darkness, when not moving or moving slowly, Rangers cannot be seen.
-Elsewhere, and when moving quickly, a Ranger can be spotted if they cross an enemy's sight.
+Elsewhere, or when moving quickly, a Ranger can be spotted if they cross an enemy's field of vision.
 Rangers are never heard unless they want to be.
 First players move (simultaneously), then enemies, unless the players are caught by surprise, in which case the order reverses.
-Move 8 spaces per action; half if trying to move unseen; half to climb something.(If the player is moving slowly while climbing something, they can only move half of 8 halved, equaling 2, spaces during that action.)
+Move 8 spaces per action; half if trying to move unseen; half to climb something (i.e. if the player is moving slowly while climbing something, they can only move 2 spaces during that action).
 One grid space represents either 5-10 feet or the immediate threat range of a combatant.
 Characters can move through a space occupied by an ally but cannot end their turn on it.
 ### Enemies
 The players' foes work somewhat differently.